Mitsuhamizu/channel_demo_tg_msg_sender/README.md

 ```
 ruby GPC.rb monitor
 ```
-This is to prevent the other party from cheating and to automatically send settlement transactions.
+This is to prevent the other party from cheating and to automatically send settlement transactions and so on.
 ### Create channel

 Then you need to reopen a shell and run